TeamHypersomnia/PressKit/README.md

 - **When I was 13**, my only wish was to have my own MMORPG.
 - This is when I picked up my first programming book, [Symfonia C++](https://www.ifj.edu.pl/private/grebosz/symfonia_c++_std_p.html) by Jerzy Grębosz.
 - I'm completely self-taught, though I did enroll at the [top3 high school in the country (at the time)](https://www.v-lo.krakow.pl/).
 - I began writing *Hypersomnia* once I turned 18.
-I'm now 28.
+I'm now 30.
 - At 19 I **went to work** as a junior C++ programmer instead of going for a higher education.
 - I later went on multiple year-long breaks from work to focus on writing *Hypersomnia*, whilst living from my savings.
-- Since 2020, I became passionate about investing, thanks to which my savings lasted way longer than they'd otherwise.
+- Since 2020, I have become passionate about investing, thanks to which my savings lasted way longer than they'd otherwise.
 - My financial decisions now let me focus 100% on *Hypersomnia*.
 - I use Arch Linux, and I wrote *Hypersomnia* in NeoVim, *without* autocomplete (but with 21 other plugins - [vim-easymotion](https://github.com/easymotion/vim-easymotion) being my favourite).